gedrutten/Portfolio/content/jso/IndustryActivity.md

 + 7-Mar: Artist space visit and talk to a resident artist - Annerley Rd ([More info](/jso/week02#gallery-opening-jewellery-and-body-space-xiaohui-yang))
 + 8-Mar: Attended Opening - Jewellery and Body Space, Xiaohui Yang ([More info](/jso/week02#artist-space-visit-annerley-rd))

+I generally try to get to most of the galleries that are on around campus, however I dont usually take a lot of photos, so I haven't written about them here.

 ## Extra-Curricular Jewellery Making
 + Attempted to make a spherical pendant using squared wire.
 Found the angles and measurements a real challenge!